 A recent study shows there is a connection between cannabis use and death from hypertension, or high blood pressure.
 But, the research has some significant design flaws.

-Cannabis users may be more likely — three times more likely — to die from high blood pressure than non-users, according to a recent study published in the European today.
+Cannabis users may be more likely — three times more likely — to die from high blood pressure than non-users, according to a recent study published in the European Journal of Preventive Cardiology today.

 To measure the connection with cannabis use and disease, researchers followed-up on a 2005-2006 survey of 1,213 participants.
 They compared the participants’ marijuana use information with mortality data from the National Centre for Health Statistics and looked for an association between cannabis use and death from cardiovascular diseases.